microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/4_Customer_Insights_Config/Lab_CI1/README.md

 * URL of the deployed Azure API for FHIR, accessible from the Customer Insights tenant
     * Should be of the format `https://[AzureAPIforFHIRName].azurehealthcareapis.com`
 * User with FHIR Data Exporter access role assigned in Azure API for FHIR for Organizational authentication:  [FHIR Power Query authentication - Power Query | Microsoft Docs](https://docs.microsoft.com/en-us/power-query/connectors/fhir/fhir-authentication#azure-active-directory-organizational-authentication)

-## Outcomes
-* Successful authentication and connection to Azure API for FHIR via the FHIR Connector
-* Patient and Appointment resources ingested into Customer Insights, ready for processing

 ## Step 1: Connect with the FHIR Power Query Connector